rhdtownsend/msg/docs/source/user-guide/msg-fundamentals.rst

    \flux(\lambda; \vx) = 2\pi \int_{0}^{1} \intsy(\lambda; \mu; \vx) \, \mu \, \diff{\mu}

-(the lower bound on :math:`\mu` is set to 0 rather than -1 under the assumption that there is no external radiation at the stellar surface).
+(the lower bound on :math:`\mu` is set to 0 rather than -1 under the assumption that there is no external radiation at the stellar photosphere).

 Both :math:`\intsy` and :math:`\flux` can reasonably be dubbed a 'spectrum', as they each represent the distribution of electromagnetic